How To Choose A Golf Club

 2. Note your weaknesses and strengths

 Your handicap, assuming you have one, gives you a rough idea of your ability.
 However, take time to evaluate your game more before considering any purchase.
-For instance, you may be a perfect ball striker but short of distance, which means you will need a driver and a golf ball designed for relatively slow swing speeds.
-That reminds me!
-Have you perused our best golf club ball guide for slow swings?

-You might require the best drivers for handicappers to ensure your iron remains consistent.
 Manufacturers are constantly on the lookout for how to help beginner golfers, and new technology can be a game-changer, particularly when it is matched with the type of golfer is it designed to help.
+Whether it is a greater distance, more forgiveness, or tighter dispersion, there is certainly a perfect golf club for you out there.
+So, draft a list detailing your weaknesses and strengths.

-3. Read through our reviews
+3. Peruse our reviews

 Who buys a car without going through the latest reviews?
 The same applies when picking golf clubs – and that said, you can begin by reading Golfers Grid reviews.